Skip to footer content

 Prerequisites

 1. Visual Studio - It is the official IDE for developing C# .NET applications.
-You can download and install Visual Studio from Microsoft website.
+You can download and install Visual Studio from the Microsoft website.

 Adding Necessary Namespaces